itscoltonhicks/Windows-OS-Administration/README.md

 <img width="800" alt="11  Open resource monitor" src="https://github.com/user-attachments/assets/438d049c-4a5c-4ebb-9dff-d2b27a8baeed">

-Next we'll observe the relatioship between processes and services by navigating to the "Details" tab.
+Next we'll observe the relationship between processes and services by navigating to the "Details" tab.

 Understanding how services are linked to processes are important for troubleshooting or inspecting system behavior.
 It gives us a baseline of what's normal.
 And if we can observe abnormal behavior in relationship to this baseline, we'll better detect system issues or security incidents.